 Do not ingest or aspirate paint or related dust or liquid.

 Do not use paint as makeup or body paint.

 Store paint in a safe location where it cannot be confused for food or cosmetics.
-Keep out of reach of children, pets, and others known to make bad decisions.

 Take precautions to keep paint off of skin, eyes, mouths, etc. Do not hold your paintbrush in your lips.
 Do not have food or drink in your painting area; do not smoke in your painting area; do not otherwise do things while painting that bring your hands or other items up to your mouth and eyes.
 If you are straw-spattering or using a mouth atomizer, don't inhale, and avoid spray methods with paints that contain material advisements.

 If eye or skin contact occurs, rinse with clean tap water immediately and completely.
 If irritation persists, seek medical attention.

 Proper disposal will limit the environmental impact of paint.
 You can keep paint rinse water out of waterways by pouring it into a large bucket full of sand stored in sunlight, which traps pigments but allows the water to evaporate out.
 Used paper and cleanup materials can be stored separately until you have enough for drop-off or pick-up with your local recycling or disposal center.

 In conformance with US law—FHSA, LHAMA, and ASTM D-4326—Limn Colors has had art material formulations evaluated by a certified toxicologist for their potential to cause acute and chronic health effects.